 The Company develops, manufactures, markets and sells a broad range of household, personal care and specialty products.
 The Company sells its consumer products under a variety of brands through a broad distribution platform that includes supermarkets, mass merchandisers, wholesale clubs, drugstores, convenience stores, home stores, dollar, pet and other specialty stores, and websites, all of which sell the products to consumers.
 The Company also sells specialty products to industrial customers and distributors.
 The Company focuses its consumer products marketing efforts principally on its ten "power brands."
 These well-recognized brand names include ARM & HAMMER, used in multiple product categories such as baking soda, cat litter, carpet deodorization and laundry detergent; TROJAN condoms, lubricants and vibrators; OXICLEAN stain removers, cleaning solutions, laundry detergent, dishwashing detergent and bleach alternatives; SPINBRUSH battery-operated and manual toothbrushes; FIRST RESPONSE home pregnancy and ovulation test kits; NAIR depilatories; ORAJEL oral analgesic; XTRA laundry detergent; L'IL CRITTERS and VITAFUSION gummy dietary supplements; and BATISTE dry shampoos.
-The Company considers four of these brands to be "mega brands": ARM & HAMMER, OXICLEAN, TROJAN, and L'IL CRITTERS and VITAFUSION, and is giving greatest focus to the growth of these brands.

 The Company operates its business in three segments: Consumer Domestic, Consumer International and SPD.
 The Consumer Domestic segment includes the power brands noted above and other household and personal care products such as SCRUB FREE, KABOOM and ORANGE GLO cleaning products, ARRID antiperspirant, CLOSE-UP and AIM toothpastes and SIMPLY SALINE nasal saline moisturizer.
 The Consumer International segment primarily sells a variety of personal care products, some of which use the same brand names as the Company's domestic product lines, in international markets including Canada, France, Australia, the United Kingdom, Mexico and Brazil.
 The SPD segment is the largest U.S. producer of sodium bicarbonate, which it sells together with other specialty inorganic chemicals for a variety of industrial, institutional, medical and food applications.
 This segment also sells a range of animal nutrition and specialty cleaning products.
-In 2015, the Consumer Domestic, Consumer International and SPD segments represented approximately 76%, 15% and 9%, respectively, of the Company's consolidated net sales.
+In 2016, the Consumer Domestic, Consumer International and SPD segments represented approximately 77%, 15% and 8%, respectively, of the Company's consolidated net sales.

-2015 Financial Highlights
+2016 Financial Highlights

-Key fiscal year 2015 financial results include:
+Key fiscal year 2016 financial results include: